No Products in the Cart

 The steering tie rods control the SE1's turning radius and responsiveness.
 Adjusting their angle lets you increase stability for high-speed riding or tighten the turning radius for increased agility.

 Purpose: A larger/wider turning radius with a lower tie rod angle improves stability at high speeds.
-A tighter turning radius and higher tie rod angle enhance agility in lower-speed, extra-tight corners (e.g., street carving).
+A tighter turning radius and a higher tie-rod angle enhance agility in lower-speed, extra-tight corners (e.g., street carving).

 Locate Tie Rods: Each tie rod connects the truck's base plate to the axle—the steering tie rod angle option holes are on the ends of each truck's CNC base plate.
 The adjustment bolt is on the outer end of each tie rod fish eyeball joint.